superjoe2000/workshop-iac-bicep-labs/labfiles/Day 2/Module 9 Collaborating with Git in Visual Studio Code/readme.md

 No Labs.

-Use following links as a guide to Deploy Azure resources by using Bicep and Azure Pipelines or Github Actions.
+Use following links as a guides to Deploy Azure resources by using Bicep and Azure Pipelines or Github Actions.

 [Build your first Bicep deployment pipeline by using Azure Pipelines](https://learn.microsoft.com/en-au/training/modules/build-first-bicep-deployment-pipeline-using-azure-pipelines/)